 Numbered establishments on the map correspond to information below for easy reference.
 Establishments also appear in alphabetical order instead of in order of preference.
 Sadly, some of these meatballs are subject to availability.

-1. Andrew’s Cheese Shop OR Artisan Cheese Gallery OR The Cheese Store of Silverlake (pictured) OR DTLA Cheese: To get a truly exceptional grilled cheese sandwich, it starts with a truly exceptional cheese.
+1. Andrew’s Cheese Shop OR DTLA Cheese OR Milkfarm: To get a truly exceptional grilled cheese sandwich, it starts with a truly exceptional cheese.
 Luckily, L.A. is graced with some outstanding cheese shops where you can find a cornucopia of cheese selections.
-There’s The Cheese Store of Silverlake, Andrew’s Cheese Shop on Montana in Santa Monica, or DTLA Cheese in downtown’s Grand Central Market.
+There’s Andrew’s Cheese Shop in Santa Monica, DTLA Cheese in downtown’s Grand Central Market or Milkfarm in Eagle Rock.
 There are often events, tastings and pairings at cheese shops – there are even beer and grilled cheese pairing events at Andrew’s Cheese Shop that look particularly titillating.

 2. The Blind Barber: With hand-crafted drinks and a menu devoted to grilled cheese, it’s no wonder The Blind Barber is one of my favorite places on the Westside.
 And it’s a speakeasy.
 The front is an actual barbershop and through the back door of the shop is the entrance to the bar.
 There’s a grilled cheese for every palate: Spanish, Italian, American, spicy, and even sweet.
 Great service, great drinks, and seriously delicious grilled cheese sandwiches.